davidjosearaujo/dissertation/docs/Federated Identities/Federated Identities.md

 #### 2.2.1.1.3
 >There is a certain type of digital certificate called a user certificate that is specifically designed for user authentication.
 After the certificate is created, the certificate is then mapped back to a user account.
 This user account is used to determine what access the user should have.

+>When the user attempts to access a resource, a certificate will be requested.

+>During the processing, the backend authentication system will look up the certificate and find the corresponding user account for that certificate.

+>This information is then submitted to the resource.
+The resource will then make authorization decisions based on the user account.